 Manager’s Amortization Calculation Worksheet currently calculates amortization using the declining balance method.
-Amortization is calculated as a percentage of book value.
-If this is not your amortization method, you cannot use this worksheet.
+Amortization is calculated as a percentage of book value based on the number of days in the amortization period.
+If this is not your amortization method, you cannot use this worksheet for that asset.
 Capabilities for other amortization methods, including straight-line, will be added in the future.

 Manager can calculate amortization automatically and enter amortization for an accounting period for all intangible assets at once.
 To include an intangible asset in this process, its annual amortization rate must be entered on the intangible asset form:

 The annual amortization rate can be entered when purchasing new intangible assets.
 Or it can be added by clicking Edit for an intangible asset in the Intangible Assets tab.